andgineer/sorokin.engineer/posts/en/_posts/2024-06-12-aws_s3_async_list.md

 If there are more than `20` folders at one level, it tries to group them by prefixes.

 The request is repeated `three` times, and the average time is calculated.

-You can run `as3 --help`, `as3 du --help` etc for more details on available commands and options.